stephenlee86/remodel/README.md

 If the dependencies are present in the same folder as remodel executable, no relative path is needed.

-An example that builds the program baz from two source files, foo.cpp and bar.cpp.
+An example that builds the program baz from two source files, foo.cpp and bar.cpp is present inside the src folder

 <code>
 DEFAULT <- baz <br/>